guillermooo/sublime-undocs/source/reference/commands.rst

 	- **to** [Enum]: Values: *bol*, *eol*, *bof*, *eof*, *brackets*.
 	- **extend** [Bool]: Whether to extend the selection.
 Defaults to ``false``.

+**switch_file**
+	Switches between two files with the same name and different extensions.

+	- **extensions** [String]: Extensions (without leading dot) for which switching will be enabled.

 **new_window**
 	Opens a new window.

 **close_window**
 	Closes the active window.

-**switch_file**
-	Switches between two files with the same name and different extensions.

-	- **extensions** [[String]]: Extensions (without leading dot) for which switching will be enabled.

 **close**
 	Closes the active view.

 **close_file**
 	Closes the active view and, under certain circumsances, the whole application.
 	XXX Sounds kinda wrong.

+**exit**
+	Exits the whole application with all open windows.

 **save**
 	Saves the active file.

 **prompt_save_as**
 	Prompts for a new file name and saves the active file.

 **toggle_sidebar**
 	Shows or hides the sidebar.